 12. University of Bath

 Found in the historic county of Somerset is the University of Bath.
-At present, it occupies the 6th rank among UK universities.
 Teaching excellence and superb research activities are guaranteed at the University of Bath.

 13. Royal Holloway, University of London